-If you were looking for WoW Classic content, please refer to our Classic Healer Priest stat priority.
+If you were looking for TBC Classic content, please refer to our TBC Classic Holy Priest stat priority.

 The Basics of Stats for Holy Priest

 When raiding, you want to use your Mana pool flexibly to counteract deadly damage throughout a long fight.
 Thus, efficient Mana usage is of paramount importance.

 When healing dungeons, you want to maximize your throughput in short fights.
 Since you can drink quite often, raw throughput stats are important.
 Damage-reducing stats also gain in importance as they allow you to survive things you usually cannot in the highest Mythic keystone dungeons.